datahub-project/datahub/metadata-ingestion/README.md

 # Using Docker
 ## Build the image
-- docker build . --tag dhub-ingest
+- source docker/docker_build.sh

-## Run the ingestion script (recipes/kafka-to-console.yaml)
+## Run the ingestion script (recipes/file_to_file.yml)
-docker run --rm --network host dhub-ingest:latest
+## While mounting a local directory for input recipes and an output directory for output data
+- source docker/docker_run.sh recipes/file_to_file.yml